danilopinotti/danilopinotti.com.br/content/articles/how-to-use-cdpath.md

 When I'm using a Linux terminal, I am often browsing between folders, but, I am frequently browsing between the same folders.

-I'm a Software Developer and I have a folder named "Development" with all my projects, e.g:
+I'm a Software Developer and I have a folder named "Development" containing all my software projects, e.g:

 ```
 /home/danilopinotti/Development/blog